GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 * Increase range by 3 yards
 * Increase the duration by half an hour

 **Critical Failure**: You are being watched.
 You have disadvantage on [Empy] checks and saves and counterspell checks so long as you still have spell sickness.
-You also have disadvantage on saves against illusiry effects during this time.
+You also have disadvantage on saves against illusory effects during this time.

 #### Poison Nova